Oliver-Cong02/SurFhead-Hand/README.md

 # Install CUDA and ninja for compilation
 conda install -c "nvidia/label/cuda-11.7.1" cuda-toolkit ninja  # use the right CUDA version

+# Install the rest packages (can take a while to compile diff-gaussian-rasterization, simple-knn, and nvdiffrast)
+pip install -r requirements.txt
 ```

 #### Step 2: Setup paths (for Linux)